A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Literature review

-For the methods mentioned above, all data points are implicitly assumed to be known exactly.
-RO techniques prevent worsening the quality of the solution in the case of uncertainty in the training samples (\cite{XuCarMan2009}).
-A robust formulation of standard classification methods including SVM is provided in \cite{BerDunPawZhu2019}.
-Robust counterpart of the linear approach of \cite{LiuPot2009} is derived in \cite{FacMagPot2022}.
-Uncertainty sets are constructed in the form of hyperrectangles and hyperellipsoids around training data points.
-In addition, a novel \emph{Distributionally Robust Optimization} (DRO) model is formulated, with moment-based ambiguity sets (\cite{RahMeh2022}).
-An application of the proposed robust SVM methodology for classifying COVID-19 patients can be found in \cite{MagFacGheManBonORAHS2022}.
-In \cite{MagSpi2023} the robust version of the approach presented in \cite{LiuPot2009} with kernel-induced decision boundaries is provided.
-To enhance generalization, bounded-by-$\ell_p$-norm uncertainty sets are considered and the performance of the RO model is evaluated on a real-world vehicles emissions task (\cite{MagSpiODS2024}).
-A similar application in the field of sustainability with RO models has been recently explored in \cite{DeLMagSpiLOD2024}.
-In the context of robust TWSVM, a \emph{Robust Minimum Class Variance} model (RMCV-TWSVM) is proposed in \cite{PengXu2013}.
-Specifically, a pair of uncertain class variance matrices is considered with uncertainty sets defined according to the Frobenius norm.
-In \cite{QiTianShi2013} two nonparallel classifiers are proposed in the case of ellipsoidal uncertainty sets (R-TWSVM).
-The corresponding model is then reformulated as a \emph{Second Order Cone Programming} (SOCP) problem.
-Instead of convex hulls to represent the training patterns, \cite{LopMalCar2019} and \cite{MalLopCar2016} consider ellipsoids defined by the first two moments of the class distributions (RNPSVM and Twin SOCP-SVM, respectively).
-The robust problem is then formulated as a \emph{Chance-Constrained} (CC) programming model (\cite{ShaDenRus2009}) and the robust counterpart reduces to a SOCP formulation.
-The same CC approach has been applied in \cite{LopMalCar2017} for the case of twin multiclass SVM (Twin-KSOCP).
-Recently, in \cite{SahSal2022} an improved version of RNPSVM (called IRNPSVM) is proposed to reduce the number of missing data through a CC approach.
-Within the multiclass framework, in \cite{ZhongFuk2007} a robust classification through piecewise-linear functions is derived, robustifying the approach of \cite{BreBen1999} in the case of ellipsoidal uncertainty set.
+In the context of optimization under uncertainty approaches for TWSVM, various techniques have been investigated.
+Within the RO framework, in \cite{PengXu2013} a \emph{Robust Minimum Class Variance} model (RMCV-TWSVM) is introduced.
+To handle data uncertainty, a pair of class variance-covariance matrices is considered, with uncertainty sets defined according to the Frobenius norm.
+In \cite{QiTianShi2013}, two nonparallel classifiers are proposed in the case of ellipsoidal uncertainty sets.
+The corresponding model, called R-TWSVM, is then reformulated as a SOCP model.
+Instead of convex hulls to represent the training patterns, the \textit{Robust NonParallel SVM} (RNPSVM, see \cite{LopMalCar2019}) and the TWin SOCP-SVM (see \cite{MalLopCar2016}) consider ellipsoids defined by the first two moments of the class distributions.
+The models are formulated through CCP techniques, leading to robust SOCP models.
+A similar CCP approach is employed in \cite{LopMalCar2017} for the case of twin multiclass SVM (TWin-KSOCP).
+Recently, in \cite{SahSal2022} an improved CCP version of RNPSVM, named IRNPSVM, has been designed to control the number of missing data.
+Regarding techniques for multiclass classification problems, \cite{DeLMagSpiLOD2024} presents a robust TPMSVM model with an application to vehicle emissions.
+To the best of our knowledge, this is the first contribution to handle multi-group classification problems using a robust TPMSVM-based methodology.
+However, \cite{DeLMagSpiLOD2024} considers only linear classifiers and spherical uncertainty sets, without addressing cases with general kernel functions or bounded-by-$\ell_p$-norm uncertainty sets.

 All the approaches discussed so far on the TWSVM and its variants are schematically reported in Figure \ref{fig_TWSVMscheme} and listed in Table \ref{tab_horizontalSVM_literature_review}.